erinosb/CSU-2026FA-DSCI-510_LINUX_as_a_computational_platform/README.md

 ## Health and Safety

 Don't feel pressured to come to class if you are ill.
 Staying home when you are sick prevents the spread of disease.
-If this happens, you can use the simulcast and recorded options.
+If this happens, you can use the recorded options.